pkiel/notebook/_posts/2022-06-20-LangdonSkeletonAnalysis.md

 0.1mm scan<sup> − 1</sup>.
 The three dimensional reconstruction was
 digitally bisected using the software Amira (ThermoFischer Scientific) at the distance of new growth from the most distal slice of the apical branch.
-Materials were assigned ‘Old Growth’ and ‘New Growth’, where ‘Old Growth’ denotes the portion of the skeleton that was present at the beginning of the experiment and ‘New Growth’ denotes the portion of the skeleton that is grown under treatment conditions.
+Materials were assigned ‘Old Growth’ (red) and ‘New Growth’ (blue), where ‘Old Growth’ denotes the portion of the skeleton that was present at the beginning of the experiment and ‘New Growth’ denotes the portion of the skeleton that is grown under treatment conditions.
 Because coral growth has vertical and lateral components, the ‘Old Growth’ material contains the initial skeleton and laterally grown calcium carbonate.
 However, we are unable to accurately parse apart these two growth forms in this material.
 Thus, ‘New Growth’, or the portion of the skeleton that grew above the maximum height of the initial skeleton, is the only section of the coral we can accurately analyze for treatment effect on skeletal density.

 Bisected Slice = Distal Slice − \[(*H*<sub>*f*</sub> − *H*<sub>*i*</sub>) \* 10\]
 where *H* is measured in mm, and slices represent 0.1mm of the